Master's in Clinical Mental Health Counseling

 - CACREP accreditation continuously since 1985 (a founding CACREP-accredited program).

-- International recognition, including over 25 student/program counseling awards since 1985 (one of the most internationally awarded chapters of Chi Sigma Iota – international counseling honor society).
+- International recognition as one of the most internationally awarded chapters of Chi Sigma Iota since 1985.

-- A recent student/graduate pass rate of 95-100% on the state counselor licensure examination (National Counselor Exam) compared to a 76-80% national pass rate.
+- An average pass rate of 95-100% on the state counselor licensure examination (National Counselor Exam) compared to a 76-80% national pass rate.

-- A student pass rate of 98-100% on the program comprehensive examination (nation-wide Counselor Preparation Comprehensive Examination).
+- An average pass rate of 98-100% on the program comprehensive examination (nation-wide Counselor Preparation Comprehensive Examination).

 - Supervised clinical training in the state-of-the art Clinic for Individual & Family Counseling.